What is Business Health Insurance?

 Is Group Private Medical Insurance Taxable?

-We often see many business health insurance policies mis-sold due to businesses being mis-advised on tax matters by financial advisers claiming to be tax experts.
+We often see many Business Health Insurance policies mis-sold due to businesses who were wrongly advised on tax matters by financial advisers claiming to be tax experts.

-Under current tax rules from HMRC, we can see that Business Health Insurance is usually considered to be an allowable business expense.
+Under current tax rules from HMRC, Business Health Insurance is usually an allowable business expense.
 When it comes to doing your books at the end of the year, your company should receive tax relief on the premiums.

-What most brokers overlook is the tax implications for employees which is a dangerous mistake to make because the insurance paid by the employer is considered a P11d taxable benefit in kind by HMRC.
+Many brokers overlook the tax implications for employees, but insurance paid by the employer is considered a P11d taxable benefit by HRMC.

-When we have taken over existing schemes from other brokers, we regularly find employees have not been made aware of this when the benefit plan was implemented.
+When we take over existing schemes from other brokers, we often find that employees were not made aware of this when the benefit plan was implemented.

-Hooray Health & Protection can help advise and signpost communications to ensure employees are aware of this liability, so that your business is fully compliant.
+Hooray Health & Protection can help advise and signpost communications to ensure that employees are aware of this liability and your business is fully compliant.

-We must stress, Hooray are health and protection specialists with an understanding of tax matters which we have shared to help grow the industry and educate Clients.
-We suggest our clients consultant with an accountant or tax specialist if they require advice.
+Here at Hooray, we are health and protection specialists with some understanding of tax matters, but we are not tax experts.
+As such, we always suggest that our clients consult with an accountant or tax specialist if they require advice.

 Are there added value services?